isomorphic-software/smartclient-docs/classes/ListGrid_1.md

 **Flags**: IR

 ---
-## Attr: ListGrid.canRequestRowCount

-### Description
-Depending on whether [DataSource.progressiveLoading](DataSource.md#attr-datasourceprogressiveloading) is active, the exact count of available rows may not be known, and `canRequestRowCount` controls whether the end user may explicitly request it by clicking the [RowRangeDisplay](RowRangeDisplay.md#class-rowrangedisplay) label.

-When this property is set to `true`, the user may request an accurate row count if one is not currently known by [clicking](RowRangeDisplay.md#attr-rowrangedisplaycanrequestrowcount) the [ListGrid.rowRangeDisplay](#attr-listgridrowrangedisplay).
-To have a row count fetch operation occur automatically when progressive data is loaded instead of requiring a user interaction to initiate the fetch, see [ListGrid.autoFetchRowCount](#attr-listgridautofetchrowcount).

-Note: This property also acts as a default for [ResultSet.applyRowCountToLength](ResultSet.md#attr-resultsetapplyrowcounttolength).
-By default, if set to true, a user may therefore click the rowRangeDisplay label to request a row count query be executed on the server, and when the query is complete they may scroll the listGrid body freely, retrieving records from anywhere within the data set.

-If [ListGrid.applyRowCountToLength](#attr-listgridapplyrowcounttolength) is explicitly set it will be applied to the grid's data object instead of using `applyRowCountToLength` as a default.
-For finer grained control, a developer may set both properties to false and manage behavior by explicitly calling [ListGrid.fetchRowCount](ListGrid_2.md#method-listgridfetchrowcount) and [listGrid.data.setFullLength()](ResultSet.md#method-resultsetsetfulllength) from application code.

-### Groups

-- rowRangeDisplay

-**Flags**: IRW

----
 ## Attr: ListGrid.canEditHilites

 ### Description
 Adds an item to the header context menu allowing users to launch a dialog to define grid hilites using the [HiliteEditor](HiliteEditor.md#class-hiliteeditor).

 User-added hilites can be persisted via [DataBoundComponent.getHiliteState](DataBoundComponent.md#method-databoundcomponentgethilitestate) and [DataBoundComponent.setHiliteState](DataBoundComponent.md#method-databoundcomponentsethilitestate).

-To avoid undefined behavior, this property must be set to `false` if the same record objects, or the same [ResultSet](ResultSet.md#class-resultset) instances, are shared among multiple [DataBoundComponent](../reference.md#interface-databoundcomponent)s.

 ### Groups